1990–91 Port Vale F.C. season: Second Division

 The pre-season saw John Rudge follow up a recommendation by signing young Irish forward Derek Swan from Bohemians for £15,000.
 Meanwhile, more than £250,000 was taken in by the club from season-ticket sales.
 Much of this went on improving Vale Park, with 3,750 yellow and white seats fitted in the Railway Paddock and 1,121 seats added to the upper tier of the Bycars End.
 The Bycars End roof was removed for safety reasons, whilst a police box was constructed between the Railway Paddock and the Hamil End.
 Admission rates increased to £5 for a terrace place, £6 for a seat in the Paddock and £7 in the stand.
 Season tickets ranged between £75 and £105.
 With police bills set to spiral upwards, a record five-figure shirt sponsorship deal was struck with Kalamazoo (a business systems company).
 A 25,000 seater stadium was planned for Festival Park; however, Chairman Bill Bell was 'frightened to death by the cost', and the plans were binned.

 The season opened with two defeats, though a 2–0 win over Leicester City on 1 September kick-started the Vale's campaign.
 A week later they beat Portsmouth 4–2 at Fratton Park.
 However, their 3–2 win over Middlesbrough was followed by seven league games without a win.
 Left-back Colin Gibson scored on his debut, having arrived on loan from Manchester United; whilst future-Nigerian international Reuben Agboola also arrived on loan from Sunderland.
+On 29 September, Vale fell to a 3–2 defeat at Hull City, with Andy Payton scoring the winning goal in the last minute.
 On 17 November, Vale won 1–0 at home to an Oldham Athletic side who were unbeaten in their 16 league games.
 The streak ended when Ray Walker and Darren Beckford found their scoring form, firing the club to five victories in seven games, including a 5–1 home win over Plymouth Argyle which Rudge described as "the sort of game that, as a forward, you never want to end because there were so many chances".
 On 15 December, Vale beat Oxford United after Beckford scored the only goal of the game, with Rudge saying his "goal was that of a £1m player".
 The Vale lost their form around Christmastime however.
 They remained in indifferent form until the end of the season.
 Rudge took in Nick Platnauer on loan from Notts County, though results failed to pick up.